DFHack/stonesense/README.txt

 The system tries to avoid reading when theres no valid map, but it will still occasionally get the timing and die
+Some slight memory leaks- dont leave it running 8 hours

 Good Luck!
 - Jonas